 "When we change the way we look at things,” he tells the 20 assembled yogis, “the things we look at change.”It’s rare to see a married couple taking a yoga class together; teaching one together is nearly unheard of.“I just enjoy doing it with him,” Astrid says.
 “We both enjoy it.
 Yoga is something we have in common and we enjoy talking about.
 We do a lot of things together, and this was easy.”

 Initially, Martyn was only supposed to help out until Astrid, who hails from Guatemala, felt confident enough to teach by herself for a whole hour.“English is my second language, so I knew it would be easier for me,” Astrid says.
 “But then it became something we really liked and we realized that we both have different teaching styles and strengths.”
 (Astrid is better at arm balancing, both agree, while Martyn is more flexible.)

-In addition to their Sunday-morning Meetups, the couple teaches regularly together at Sol Yoga in La Jolla and Mission Beach Yoga.
+In addition to their Sunday-morning Meetups, the couple teaches regularly together at Sol Yoga in

 “I feel like yoga connects people like nothing else,” says Martyn who, with his long blond mane, tatted arms and relentless positivity, suggests a perfect new character for Saturday Night Live’s long-running sketch, “The Californians.”